Parent Experience Inspires Planned Giving

 Andrew was looking for a small, academically rigorous, liberal arts school, according to Angela, and found Marlboro in the book Colleges that Change Lives.
 After visiting the school in the height of winter, with 30 inches of snow on the rooftops, and then participating in the college’s summer programs for high school students, Marlboro was the only place he wanted to go.

 “Marlboro has changed his life,” said Angela.
 “It’s made him completely intellectual—a voracious reader.
 He’s a whole person, extremely well educated in a lot of different areas, and I just love that about Marlboro.
 I think we’re lucky to have found it.”
-When Angela was asked to be on the board of trustees, Andrew said it would be “so fabulous.”

 “Our experience with Marlboro has been with our whole family,” said Angela.
 “It’s kept me involved in Andrew’s education in an important way, and opened his horizons.
 I love that Marlboro does that, not just for my son but for so many students.”